AlgorithmAlchemy/getgems-user-profile-parser/README.md

 # NFT Parser for GetGems.io

+  `⭐️ Thanks everyone who has starred the project, it means a lot!`

 **Read this in other languages:** [Русский (README\_ru.md)](README_ru.md)

 This is a Python-based project that parses user data from [GetGems.io](https://getgems.io/) and stores the results in a SQLite database.